francismontalbo/swatdcnn/README.md

 The `swatdcnn/models/tdcnn/` files does not need to re-train.
 However, its a must to compile and aggregate the T-DCNN stages to produce its own respective weights needed by the entire SWAT-DCNN model.

-**:heavy_exclamation_mark: For an immediate simulation without the hassle of going over the previous instructions, refer to the pre-trained weights section.** 🠊 <a href="https://github.com/francismontalbo/swatdcnn#Pre-trained-Weights">Pre-Trained Weights</a>

 ## Pre-trained Weights ##

 <p>The pre-trained weights are the plug and play weights that can be used to skip the training and compilation of models for the SWAT-DCNN (RECOMMENDED). :relaxed:</p>

+**:heavy_exclamation_mark: For an immediate simulation without the hassle of going over the previous instructions, refer to this link.** 🠊 <a href="https://drive.google.com/drive/u/1/folders/1afxXTxP_i7nVFARRKWScUAH7FJZ2OPDh">Pre-Trained Weights</a>

 `PRE-TRAINED WEIGHTS FILESIZE: (271 MB)`